Hemmlis/hemmlis.se/content/faq/faq-payment.en.md

 title = "How do I pay?"

 +++
-Invoices are sent out according to your subscription payment-plan (per month/quarter/whole sum directly) to your chosen e-mail address and on the invoices all information you need to pay are stated.
-Transactions can be made to directly to our bank or PayPal account.
-If you choose to pay through PayPal we will send you invoices where you can pay with you international bank card (observe that transaction fees might incur for currency exchanges).
+We use PayPal to invoice you by e-mail.
+Your invoice is sent out at the beginning of your subscription on a per-semester basis.
+You can opt to pay everything at once or split up at your own discretion during your subscription period.
+After your binding period is up you will be invoiced monthly. _Note that transaction fees may apply._